 But if that $20,000 is your entire life savings, then investing it all in your friend’s business is a terrible idea.
 That’s because you could lose 100% of your savings, instead of just 2%.

-The other risk tolerance factor is willingness, and that’s a lot less tangible.
+The other risk tolerance factor is a willingness, and that’s a lot less tangible.

 Some people cannot handle the thought of losing any money – regardless of how much they already have.
 Others may have made a bad investment decision in the past and are so traumatized that they want to avoid risk at all costs.
 Willingness is also determined by cultural attitudes.